ofkTuhin/my-commerce/README.md

 ## search operations
 In Home page when enter in search box it will redirect to search page and return search results based on search.

+## config.json
+This file is like setting of application

+## theme.json
+In theme.json user can change color, font size, font family and other css properties

 ## 🚀 Getting Started